Uriel-SG/AgriMass/README.md

 ---

-## Microsoft 365 Instruction
+## 🪟 Microsoft 365 Instruction

 ### 1. Azure Configuration

 Follow these steps to register your application in the Azure portal:

-- Access the Portal: Navigate to portal.azure.com and log in with an Administrator account.
+- *Access the Portal:* Navigate to portal.azure.com and log in with an Administrator account.

-- Microsoft Entra ID: From the left-hand menu, select "Microsoft Entra ID".
+- *Microsoft Entra ID:* From the left-hand menu, select "Microsoft Entra ID".

-- App Registrations: Under the "Manage" section on the left sidebar, click on "App registrations".
+- *App Registrations:* Under the "Manage" section on the left sidebar, click on "App registrations".

-- Create New: Click the "+ New registration" button.
+- *Create New:* Click the "+ New registration" button.

-- Initial Setup:
+- *Initial Setup:*

      a.
 Enter a Name for your application.